 The cinema is alive!
 This is the impression of those who watch the images told in reports by the many characters that animated the history of UFF’s Cinema and Audiovisual Studies undergraduation throughout its more than 50 years of existence.
 There are many scenes, milestones, moments of climax and tension, experimentations, plot twists… The movement never seems to stop.
-Recently, the course crossed a high point of its script — permanently open and written to many hands.
+Recently, the course crossed a high point of its script — permanently open and written by many hands.
 In a ceremony that took place in September at the Forcine Congress, he received the title of Cultural Heritage of the city of Niterói.

-For the former coordinator of the Bachelor of Cinema and Audiovisual Studies at UFF and professor at the Film and Video Department, Elianne Ivo Barroso, “this recognition puts us in a prominent place especially at a time when we are experiencing a dismantling of cultural institutions, such as the end of the Ministry of Culture and the neglect of the Cinemateca Brasileira, which had its employees laid off and is no longer functioning, putting the audiovisual heritage at risk.”
+For the former coordinator of the Bachelor of Cinema and Audiovisual Studies at UFF and professor at the Film and Video Department, Elianne Ivo Barroso, “this recognition puts us in a prominent place, especially at a time when we are experiencing a dismantling of cultural institutions, such as the end of the Ministry of Culture and the neglect of the Cinemateca Brasileira, which had its employees laid off and is no longer functioning, putting the audiovisual heritage at risk.”
 In addition, she emphasizes that the award crowns a long process of engaging teachers, students, and employees in the course: “it is really a collaborative work in favor of a prosperous education and in the realization of an audiovisual with quality.
 Everyone concerned with the cultural and social consequences of this production spanning generations.”

 The pandemic has come to prove how much we have become dependent on audiovisual and how much we need to discuss it to reflect on so many things that affect this use of visuality.